Who am I?

 At the age of 10, my first book, the poetry volume I Will Be There, was published.
 I followed it up with a second volume, Until Eighteen, at age 14, before moving on to novels and novellas (Chaos in the Subway, now in its second edition; and As the Tide Rises).
 I then returned to the medium of poetry with my volume entitled Collateral Damage and The Anthology of my first three volumes of poetry.

-I hold a BA with highest distinction in Linguistics and French from the University of Virginia, where I wrote an honors thesis entitled A la poursuite du francien : Démystifier les origines de la langue française ("In Pursuit of Francien: Demystifying the Origins of the French Language"), and also study other foreign and ancient languages (Romanian, French, Italian, German, Afrikaans, Gothic, Old English, Mopan Maya).
+I hold a BA with highest distinction in Linguistics and French from the University of Virginia, where I wrote an honors thesis entitled A la poursuite du francien : Démystifier les origines de la langue française ("In Pursuit of Francien: Demystifying the Origins of the French Language"), and also study other foreign and ancient languages (Romanian, French, Italian, German, Afrikaans, Spanish, Portuguese, Gothic, Old English, Mopan Maya).

 I recently completed my linguistics MA and TESL certificate at George Mason University and also put out a new poetry volume (Breaking the Moon).
 I am in the midst of writing my next novel, Sugar of the Nothing, as well as my next poetry volume, Another Paris.
+I am also available for the translation of French, Italian, and Romanian texts into English.